MoamenZaher/MoamenZaher.github.io/content/authors/admin/_index.md

   #         - Object detection and segmentation.
   #         - computer vision  applications (autonomous driving, face recognition, reading radiology images, and more.
   #         - Neural style transfer to generate art and apply these algorithms to a variety of image, video, and other 2D or 3D data.
+  #     - Sequence Models.
+  #       The course covers the below topics:
+  #         - Edge dectection, Transfer learning and pre-trained models (ResNet,MobileNet,Inception). and data Augmentation.
+  #         - Object detection and segmentation.
+  #         - computer vision  applications (autonomous driving, face recognition, reading radiology images, and more.
+  #         - Neural style transfer to generate art and apply these algorithms to a variety of image, video, and other 2D or 3D data.
   - title: Convolutional Neural Networks
     url: https://www.coursera.org/account/accomplishments/records/HFUDF957DQP5
     date: '2024-04-25'